New Hampton High School

-New Hampton High School is located in New Hampton, Iowa and is part of the New Hampton Community School District.
+New Hampton High School is a public secondary school located in New Hampton, Iowa, United States.
+The school is part of the New Hampton Community School District and educates approximately 340 students from grades 9 to 12.
 The school's mascot is the Chickasaw.

-The school is located on Main Street on the west edge of New Hampton.

 Athletics

 New Hampton is a founding member of the Northeast Iowa Conference, and the Chickasaws participate in the following sports: